jamesalonzoAI2C/my_100DoC/100-Days-of_Code/0.12/Beginner Scope.md

 drink_potion()
 ```
 The above will print the integter "2".
 However if we try and call the variable outide the drink_potion function, it will raise an error.
 It raises an error because the potion_strength variable is local to the fucntion.
+Meaning the variable is only accesible within the function.

 ```python
 def drink_potion():